0xSpaceShard/starknet-hardhat-plugin/README.md

 ### Account
 An Account can be used to make proxy signed calls/transactions to other contracts.
-It's usage is exemplified in [here](https://github.com/Shard-Labs/starknet-hardhat-example/blob/plugin/test/account-test.ts) Currently only the OpenZeppelin Account implementation is supported, and you are required to have the source files in your project.
+It's usage is exemplified [here](https://github.com/Shard-Labs/starknet-hardhat-example/blob/plugin/test/account-test.ts).
+Currently only the OpenZeppelin Account implementation is supported, and you are required to have the source files in your project.

 You can choose to deploy a new Account, or use an existing one.